bjray/snap/README.md

 All contributors are equally important to us, but we would like to thank the [initial authors](AUTHORS.md#initial-authors) for helping make open sourcing snap possible.

 ### Maintainers
 Amongst the many awesome contributors, there are the maintainers.
 These maintainers may change over time, but they are all members of the **@intelsdi-x/snap-maintainers** team.
+See the full list of active maintainers [here](https://github.com/orgs/intelsdi-x/teams/snap-maintainers).

-This group will help you by:
+This group will help you by fulfilling their responsibilities as outlined below and,
 * Committing to reviewing pull requests, issues, and addressing comments/questions as quickly as possible
 * Acting as a point of contact for questions

+**Responsibilities of a Maintainer**

+Contribute regularly in at least one of the following capacities:
+* Direction/Design: Meaningfully contributing to RFC or design comments
+* Code Contributions: Submitting pull requests for either bug fixes or features
+* Support: Active participation in a support role in some form (code reviews, addressing questions, triaging issues)

+If a maintainer is consistently unable to perform the above actions they will be asked to withdraw from the maintainer group.
+This does not preclude them from becoming a maintainer at a later date.

+## Contact Us
 Just tag **@intelsdi-x/snap-maintainers** if you need to get some attention on an issue.
 If at any time, you don't get a quick enough response, reach out to us [on Slack](http://slack.snap-telemetry.io)

 ## Thank You